 The snake is Bulgari’s spirit animal.
 Ever since the 1940s, Bulgari’s designers have crafted stunning jewelry featuring the slithering serpent.
 At first, it appeared in an abstract form in tubogas or gold mesh watches.
 These flexible bands wrap several times around the wearer’s wrist, evoking a snake coiling around a tree branch.

 In time, Bulgari created more lifelike pieces to accompany the abstract designs.
 These masterful creations might have enamel-coated or diamond-set scales with brightly colored gemstones for the eyes.
 Bulgari is also known for its Serpenti secret watches.
 Here, the snake’s mouth opens to reveal a hidden watch dial.
+For a more comprehensive list of its unique watches, check out our Bulgari Archives.

 Today, Bulgari has several collections of stunning Serpenti jewelry.
 Diamond hexagons sometimes represent the scales in abstract, geometric pieces.
 Other times, designers faithfully re-create the nuances of the serpent’s scales.